 - the health of the live sector, particularly over time, depended on a balance of different kinds of promoter (enthusiast, state, commercial) and types of venue (in terms of both size and audience experience);

-Key findings of the “Pub to Stadium” AHRC project on the ecology of music venues are that:
+The “Pub to Stadium” project on the ecology of music venues, also funded by the Arts and Humanities Research Council (AHRC), found that:

 - the weakest point of the live music ecology at present is the small to medium independent venues.